Quadratic-form Optimal Transport: General properties

 for some $\delta>0$.
 Let $\pi_n\in\Pi(\mu_n,\nu_n)$ be any QOT minimizer with cost function $c$.
 Then the sequence $\{\pi_n\}_{n\in\N}$ admits weak limit points in $\Pi(\mu,\nu)$ and every weak limit point of $\{\pi_n\}_{n\in\N}$ is a QOT minimizer with cost function $c$ and marginals $\mu,\,\nu$. \end{proposition}

 Stability is crucial in classic OT theory as it ensures that numerical algorithms for solving the OT problem converge consistently.
-On the other hand, numerically computing or approximating the QOT solution remains a difficult task, as the discretized version remains an NP-hard problem (\cite{loiola2007survey}).
+On the other hand, numerically computing or approximating the QOT solution remains a difficult task, as the discretized version remains an NP-hard problem (\cite{loiola2007survey}), a fact already noted in \citet[Remark 4.6]{memoli2011gromov}.
+The recent work of \cite{kravtsova2024np} also indicates the NP-hardness of the GW distance.
 As a discrete Monge version of QOT, QAP provides feasible heuristic algorithms; see \cite{burkard2012assignment} and \cite{cela2013quadratic}.
 However, one needs to be careful here since discrete QOT may not always have a Monge minimizer even if a bijective transport map exists (see Example \ref{ex:intro}).
 We leave the computational aspects of QOT for further investigation.

 Lower bounds on transport costs in QOT can be easily obtained from classic OT by either a two-step optimization or an optimization over aggregated marginals, which we summarize in the next two simple results.
 Let $\C_c(\mu,\nu)$ denote the classic optimal transport cost from $\mu$ to $\nu$ with cost function $c$, i.e.,